-The Pantry was recently highlighted on ABC7 Chicago News.
+The Pantry was highlighted on ABC7 Chicago News.
 Click below to see the video (video starts after a brief ad).

 In 2016, 36,000 people were served by the West Suburban Community Pantry, of that number, 14,000 were children.
 The pantry has a community partnership with the Northern Illinois Food Bank and that partnership is helping make sure no family goes without.

 Shelves are fully stocked and volunteers are ready to go as the West Suburban Community Pantry prepares to open its doors.
 “The typical food order that we give is between 125 lbs. ad 135 lbs. of food.
 It’s a substantial amount and they can come twice a month for that amount of food,” said Laura Coyle, executive director of West Suburban Community Pantry.